6r17/exorde-swarm-client/blades/monitor/README.md

     'blade_host_B': { 'msg': 'Hello World' }
 }

-> note 'msg' is the default logging message, which is fine to keep

-With this we won't be able to effectively test in time if a blade has specified 'hello world' in 'msg' because 'msg' is the default logging message which is overwritten on every log.
+> note 'msg' is the default logging message, with this we won't be able to effectively test in time if a blade has specified 'hello world' in 'msg' because 'msg' is the default logging message which is overwritten on every log.

 However we can test the presence of the nodes by inspecting the state's keys.